International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Enhancing Equity and Reducing Disparities

-Older women, racial, ethnic, and religious minorities, displaced peoples, persons with disabilities, LGBTQ persons, indigenous peoples, and people in specific settings such as fragile states face significant inequities, particularly relating to health and financial security that demand attention in national plans.
+Older women; racial, ethnic, and religious minorities; displaced peoples; persons with disabilities; LGBTQ persons; indigenous peoples; and people in specific settings such as fragile states face significant inequities, particularly relating to health and financial security that demand attention in national plans.
+Gender disparities are mentioned or addressed in many of the plans—Kenya’s National Policy on Older Persons and Ageing, 2018, for example, identifies gender as one of four cross-cutting areas to be addressed and integrated into all nine of its thematic policy areas.
 Ireland’s Positive Ageing Strategy stands out for its attention to Irish Travellers, a nomadic ethno-cultural group that has traditionally faced political and social discrimination and exclusion.
 As of 2018, the Positive Ageing Strategy includes 14 indicators on healthy aging for Irish Travellers, covering their social and cultural participation, housing, access to health care, and health behaviors.
 Ireland’s example of collecting and publishing data relevant to an older historically marginalized group reveals the importance of data in making older, marginalized populations more “visible” in policy frameworks, as well as older people in general, which can reduce the impacts of ageism and improve older populations’ resilience.
+Guatemala’s national policy similarly highlights the principles of “equity, comprehensiveness, and cultural relevance” in reference to the country’s three main Indigenous groups—the Maya, Xinca, and the Garífuna—who are particularly susceptible to health-related challenges.
 Equity, equality, and non-discrimination are key human rights principles and must apply equally to all people and marginalized groups in a country.
 Another gap is that MIPAA specifically addresses HIV/AIDS, and yet it is under-addressed in national plans.
 While this challenge has been diminished in developed country contexts in recent years, it remains a health concern across the developing world.

 Looking Ahead